muratkeremozcan/cctdd/ch30-Appendix/combined-code-coverage.md

 ### Instrument the app for E2e

-This script is the same as the react version
+This script is the same as the JS version

 ```json
 "start": "react-scripts -r @cypress/instrument-cra start"